• What is IT and the internet?

 Whether it's how we buy things to how we communicate with friends, so much of our lives now take place online.
 But who builds the software and apps we take for granted every day - and what happens if our devices stop working?

-The world of computing, often known as IT (Information Technology) and the Internet, is one of the fastest growing industries around.
+The world of computing is one of the fastest growing industries around.
 It is filled with quick-thinking programmers, engineers and designers tirelessly working to build new software, sites and programmes to help you work, learn and play in new and exciting ways.

 Hardware